Guiding Employers in Discrimination Claims

-Title VII, with its ever-shifting legal requirements, poses challenges for employers.
-The basic statute bans discrimination on the basis of race, sex, color, national origin and religion.
-It also bans retaliation for complaining about the discrimination.
-While this seems simple enough, the U.S. Supreme Court is constantly crafting new precedents that alter the legal landscape.
-Thatcher Law Firm helps businesses stay on top of these new developments, employ policies and practices to minimize liability, and avoid costly litigation.
-At Thatcher Law Firm, through alert client counseling, we can help you navigate legal minefields and protect you from potential legal exposure.
+Title VII of the Civil Rights act of 1964 (Title VII), with its ever-shifting legal requirements, poses challenges for employers.
+The statute bans discrimination on the basis of a protected class.
+It also bans retaliation for complaining about such discrimination.
+While this seems simple enough, the U.S. Supreme Court is constantly setting new precedents that alter this legal landscape.
+Thatcher Law Firm helps businesses stay on top of new developments, employ policies and practices to minimize liability, and avoid costly litigation.
+At Thatcher Law Firm, we can help you navigate legal minefields and protect you from potential legal exposure.

 Title VII is more than just an anti-discrimination statute.
 It created an entire administrative process for mediating and investigating employment claims.
 This process begins with the Equal Employment Opportunity Commission (EEOC).
 It is at the EEOC level where the government initially investigates and attempts to mediate discrimination claims.
 The choices made during the EEOC process can either severely limit future legal maneuverability or lay the groundwork for the effective resolution of legal claims.